 Please do not call radio and TV stations.
-You may also access closing or delay information on our website at www.greeneccc.com and on our Facebook Page, or by calling the Career Center for a recorded message.
+You may also access closing or delay information on our website at www.greeneccc.com and on our social media, or by calling the Career Center for a recorded message.
 Typically, a ONE CALL NOW message will be sent to the active phone number on file for each student when school is delayed, closed or an emergency has occurred.

-Students are advised to follow their home school's delay or closure schedule due to inclement weather.
+Students are advised to follow their member school districts' delay or closure schedule due to inclement weather.

 Use the following guidelines for weather:

-Delayed Closed If your home school is delayed, then you follow the delayed schedule for your home school district If your home school is closed, you are not required to come to GCCC that day.
-However, if GCCC is open that day, you can still come to GCCC but your home school transportation will not be running If GCCC is on a delay but your home school is not, you follow the home school schedule for busing however, car driving/riding students follow GCCC delayed schedule (GCCC staff will be on hand to accept those bus riding students whose home school is on regular schedule excluding Project Search located at Soin Medical Center) If GCCC is closed then you will not be able to come to GCCC, even if your home school is open
+Delayed Closed If your member school district is delayed, then you follow the delayed schedule for your home school district If your member school district is closed, you are not required to come to GCCC that day.
+However, if GCCC is open that day, you can still come to GCCC but your member school district transportation will not be running If GCCC is on a delay but your member school district is not, you follow the member school district schedule for busing however, car driving/riding students follow GCCC delayed schedule.
+(GCCC staff will be on hand to accept those bus riding students whose member school district is on regular schedule excluding Project Search located at Soin Medical Center) If GCCC is closed then you will not be able to come to GCCC, even if your member school district is open Students are encouraged to attend GCCC whenever it is open in order to best develop lab skills for workforce readiness.
+Promoting strong attendance is imperative for GCCC students to attain.

-NOTE: Please be aware, if GCCC is open and if your home school is closed, students who do not attend GCCC must be counted absent or tardy from school.
-This is pursuant to HB510 and HB82 by the Ohio Legislature, which states that we must notify parents of a student absence within two hours of the start of school as well as give notice of truancy related laws.
-You will receive a recorded notification that your student will be counted unexcused, however, this will be modified later in the day to an excused absence due to inclement weather and home school closure.
+NOTE: Please be aware, if GCCC is open and if your member school district is closed, students who do not attend GCCC must be counted absent or tardy from school.
+This is pursuant to HB410 and HB82 by the Ohio Legislature, which states that we must notify parents of a student absence within two hours of the start of school as well as give notice of truancy related laws.

+You will receive a recorded notification that your student will be counted unexcused, however, this will be modified later in the day to an excused absence due to inclement weather and member school district closure.

-Seniors are to maintain daily attendance at the GCCC until they graduate from their home district or through the GCCC's Senior Recognition (whichever comes first).
+Seniors are to maintain daily attendance at the GCCC until they graduate from their member school district or through the GCCC's Senior Recognition (whichever comes first).
 In either situation, Ohio House Bill 197 requires that 7-12 students must attend a minimum 1,001 hours of instruction per year.
 Certain GCCC programs also require a certain number of hours of attendance to be eligible for certification or credentialing which may also affect student attendance requirements.

-Students are expected to attend the GCCC even when their home school IS NOT SCHEDULED to be in session.
-Students should consult their home school calendars throughout the year and plan alternate transportation for days when their school is not providing normal transportation due to not being in session.
+Students are expected to attend the GCCC even when their member school district IS NOT SCHEDULED to be in session.
+Students should consult their member school district calendars throughout the year and plan alternate transportation for days when their school is not providing normal transportation due to not being in session.